A special feature of Janet Stewart Reserve is a pā harakeke; a flax garden for cultural harvest.

-Janet Stewart Reserve is one of the earliest examples in Christchurch where a ‘values-based’ approach to restoration was used, incorporating cultural and natural values.
+Janet Stewart Reserve was created to incorporate cultural and natural values.
 The reserve features well established forest plantings, a pā harakeke (flax garden for cultural harvest) and large areas of open water.

 Historically, this landscape formed part of the Styx River floodplain and was covered in native ferns, tussock and raupo.
 Middens found here indicate that the area was used by early Māori.
 As farming developed, the land was converted into grassy paddocks.